| || member for 5 years, 7 months, 1 day|

 We are now working on getting records and photos for other cemeteries in the Dansville, Williamston, White Oak, and Stockbridge areas.

-NOTE: Our organization is now cleaning cemetery markers.
+NOTE: Our organization is now cleaning markers and resetting some "tablet" markers-depending on damage.
 For more information, please email us.

-DO NOT email us for an any memorial requests, use edit tab ONLY.
+DO NOT email us for any memorial requests, use edit tab ONLY.

 Also please include your FAG membership number.

 It provides a link to the memorial, making quick and smooth transactions.
 Thank you.

 USE EDIT TAB ON THE MEMORIAL PAGE FOR ALL TRANSFERS, ADDITIONS OR CORRECTIONS.
 Requests not made this way will be deleted.